Learn how to defer capital gains tax strategically when selling a business in California.

 Calculating the potential tax benefits is a key part of this exploration.
 These benefits can include a temporary deferral of the original capital gain, a partial step-up in the basis of the original gain, and, significantly, a permanent exclusion from capital gains tax on the appreciation of the investment in the Qualified Opportunity Fund if held for at least ten years.
 For owners liquidating a profitable enterprise, strategically shifting funds into Qualified Opportunity Funds can potentially pair community development investment with notable personal or corporate tax savings.

-Investigating the timeline flexibility offered by Opportunity Zone investments is essential.
+Investigating the flexibility of timelines offered by Opportunity Zone investments is essential.
 Deferral of the original gain generally continues until the investment in the QOF is sold or exchanged, or until a statutory cutoff date (currently December 31, 2026).
 It is essential to realize that Opportunity Zones may not be a universal solution; they typically present more substantial benefits for investors with longer holding horizons and those comfortable with region-specific or sector-specific investments.

 Step 5: Align Deferral Strategies with Retirement Plans